a/e ProNet Engineering Scholarship

 (American Institute of Architects Scholarship)

 This scholarship was initiated in 1990 and renamed in 1999 for David W. Lakamp.
 Mr. Lakamp was a founder of a/e ProNet and a trusted advisor to the profession.
 He left behind a legacy of professionalism and integrity that set new standards in the field of insurance services.
-The annual award is given to the student who best demonstrates strong interest in practice management.
-This year, two awards ($5,000 each) will be distributed.
+The annual awards are given to the two students who best demonstrate strong interest in practice management.

 |2013||Josh Gerloff||University of North Carolina, Charlotte|